FeminaRathod/Open-Source/Presentation.md

 #📌-- Pacman Codebase Overview

 This code implements a Pac-Man-inspired game in C++ with OpenGL, featuring a maze, food items, and dynamic monster characters.

 Players control Pac-Man using keyboard inputs (W, A, S, D) while avoiding collisions with randomly moving monsters.

 The game includes clear win conditions (collecting all food items) and lose conditions (collision with monsters).

 It uses efficient rendering techniques, including trigonometric calculations for drawing circular characters and a bitmap system to represent obstacles in the maze.

 The code is modular, making it easy to extend and refine for enhanced gameplay features like animations, sound effects, or AI-driven monster behavior.

+## **Introduction**
+This Pac-Man game is a classic implementation built using C++ and OpenGL.
+The game includes:
+- A fully structured maze.
+- A playable Pac-Man character controlled by the player.
+- Dynamic, unpredictable monsters to challenge the player.
+- Food scattered across the maze for the player to collect.
+- Win and lose conditions based on food collection and collision detectio

 ❓ Questions & Answers
 1. What is the Purpose of this Project?